-You need to follow these two steps to add your products to organic listing on Google Shopping.
+You must follow these two steps to add your products to your organic listing on Google Shopping.

 - Create a Product feed file.

-- Set up a Google Merchant Center account and activate Free product listings.
+- Set up a Google Merchant Center account and activate product listings.

 Let us explain these steps one by one.